Fast Low-rank Representation based Spatial Pyramid Matching for Image Classification: Experiments

-In this Section, we report the performance of the evaluated methods when the size of codebook increases from $256$ to $1024$. we carried out the experiments on the Caltech101 data set by randomly selecting 30 samples per subject for training and using the rest for testing.
-The $\lambda$ is set as $0.7$ for LrrSPM.
-Moreover, we directly quote some state-of-the-art results achieved in~\cite{Lee2009,Kavukcuoglu2010,Zhang2014Learning}.~\tablename~\ref{tab3} shows the results, from which we can find that:
+In this Section, we evaluate the performance of LrrSPM when the size of codebook increases from $256$ to $4096$. we carry out experiments on the Caltech101 data set by randomly selecting 30 samples per subject for training and using the rest for testing.
+The $\lambda$ is set as $0.7$ for LrrSPM. \tablename~\ref{tab3} shows that with increasing $k$, LrrSPM achieves better recognition results but takes more time for coding and classification.
+Specifically, when $k$ increases from 256 to 4096, the accuracy increases by 4.48\%, but the computing time increases by 1397\%.